-(vi) On December 15, 2020, the Company issued 225,000 shares pursuant to exercise of share purchase warrants for gross proceeds of \$78,750.
+- (ii) The Company issued 1,200,653 common shares valued at \$191,384 pursuant to the maturity of RSUs.
+318,881 common shares valued at \$51,021 were withheld by the Company for settlement of payroll taxes on behalf of the RSU holders.
+The Company sold 318,881 common shares withheld for gross proceeds of \$41,742. - (iii) The Company issued 475,000 units pursuant to the conversion of convertible debenture amounting to \$95,000.
+Each unit is comprised of one common share and one-half share purchase warrant.
+Each full share purchase warrant is exercisable for \$0.35 per share until November 1, 2022, subject to early expiration if the 10-day weighted average trading price of the common shares of the Company is at any time greater than \$0.70 per share.
+In connection with the conversion, equity portion of convertible debenture amounting to \$13,321 was reclassified to share capital. - (iv) The Company issued 62,242 common shares pursuant to exercise of stock options for gross proceeds of \$3,112.
+In connection with the exercise of options, the fair value of stock options amounting to \$29,949 was reclassified from reserves to share capital. - (V) The Company completed a private placement through issuance of 13,157,800 units at \$0.38 per unit for gross proceeds of \$4,999,964.
+Each unit is comprised of one common and one-half share purchase warrant, with each full share purchase warrant exercisable for one common share at \$0.55 per share until December 22, 2023.
+The common shares and share purchase warrants were valued at \$3,594,769 and \$1,405,195, respectively, using the relative fair value method.
+In connection with the private placement, the Company incurred share issuance costs of \$479,116 and issued 751,196 broker warrants valued at \$293,666.
+Each broker warrant is exercisable for one common share at \$0.38 per share until December 22, 2023.
+The stand-alone value of share purchase warrants and broker warrants were valued using the Black-Scholes valuation model with the following assumptions: expected life of 3.0 years, risk-free rate of 0.27%, dividend yield of 0% and volatility of 132%. - (vi) The Company issued 225,000 shares pursuant to exercise of share purchase warrants for gross proceeds of \$78,750.
 In connection with the exercise of share purchase warrants, the fair value of share purchase warrants amounting to \$16,334 was reclassified from reserves to share capital.

-(i) During the year ended December 31, 2019, the Company completed a private placement through issuance of 10,679,500 units at \$0.25 per unit for gross proceeds of \$2,669,875.
-Each unit is comprised of one common share and one share purchase warrant exercisable for one common share at \$0.50 per share for 3 years, subject to early expiration if the 10-day weighted average trading price of the common shares of the Company is at any time greater than \$0.80 per share.
-The common shares and share purchase warrants were valued at \$1,672,197 and \$997,678, respectively, using the relative fair value method.
-In connection with the private placement, the Company incurred share issuance costs of \$191,340 and issued 719,565 broker warrants valued at \$67,248.
-Each broker warrant is exercisable for one common share at \$0.50 per share for 3 years.
-The stand-alone value of share purchase warrants and broker warrants were valued using the Black-Scholes valuation model with the following weighted average assumptions: expected life of 3.0 years, risk-free rate of 1.62%, dividend yield of 0% and volatility of 109%.